 First, let’s take a look at the actual tooling for a typical straight line edger.

 Here’s a cross section for a typical diamond or polish wheel.
 A diamond and or polish wheel in a cup wheel edger is formed in this manner:

 The result is that the glass is ground and polished by the face of the wheel, and will produce only a flat grind.
 Arrises are produced by additional positions (motors, spindles with grinding wheels) mounted at 45 degrees, and grind and polish the arris.

 - Ability to change over between different thickness of glass instantly.

-- Low inventory of diamond and polish wheels.
+- Low stock of diamond and polish wheels needed.

 - Quality of the finish: Excellent, depending on how many spindles are used.

 - The ability to process laminated glass with no major problems

 - The cup wheel edger can only do a flat with seams (FA) profile edge.

 The Diamond and Polish wheels work in this manner: